Prenuptial and Postnuptial Agreements in Denver, Colorado

 In Colorado, couples who intend to be married have the legal right to enter into contracts before or after their marriage.
 Such contracts are called prenuptial agreements if entered into before the marriage, or postnuptial agreements if entered into after the marriage.

-Terms that attempt to limit or eliminate, spousal maintenance or attorneys fees will be subjected to a higher level of scrutiny and will only be upheld if doing so would not be “unconscionable” at the time a party wishes to enforce the terms of the agreement.
+These contracts can dictate how property and debts will be shared or divided as well as how spousal maintenance and attorney fees will be paid, if at all, upon the dissolution of a marriage or civil union.
+However, terms that attempt to limit or eliminate, spousal maintenance or attorney fees will be subjected to a higher level of scrutiny and will only be upheld if doing so would not be “unconscionable” at the time a party wishes to enforce the terms of the agreement.

-Poorly written premarital and marital agreements will be worthless upon a divorce.
+Poorly written prenuptial and postnuptial agreements will be worthless upon a divorce.
 You want to have an attorney who has experience with drafting a solid agreement that will hold up when a relationship ends.

-Call us at 303-228-2285 and schedule and appointment if you would like a prenuptial or postnuptial agreement drafted for a flat fee.
+Call Cindy Perusse at 303-228-2285 and schedule an appointment if you would like a prenuptial or postnuptial agreement drafted for a flat fee.